fredhopp/CoTracker-Nuke/README.md

 2. **Import the script**:
    - File → Import → Select your generated .nk file
    - Or drag and drop the .nk file into Nuke

-3. **Update the Read node**:
-   - Select the Read node in the generated script
-   - Update the file path to point to your original video

-4. **Connect your replacement footage** to the CornerPin2D node input

 ## How It Works